moonydog12/JS30/32 - Form Validator/readme.md

 }
 ```

 `display: none` remove the element from the document flow. and it will collapse other elements around it.
-If you just want element to disappear rather than remove it , use `visibility`.
+If you just want the element to disappear rather than remove it, use `visibility`.

 ## Summary

-- Use regular expression to verify string.
+- Use regular expression to verify the string.
 - Manipulate string use `charAt()` & `slice()` method.
 - Some useful CSS tips (variables and display)